WilliamPhoenixD/Deep-learning-model-for-ultrashort-pulses-reconstruction-from-FROG-data/README.md

 The phase-retrieval problem appears when measuring ultrashort laser pulses.
 These pulses last less than a picosecond (~10<sup>-12</sup> s), so no electronic measurement can directly capture the electric field of the pulse in the time or frequency domain.
 In recent years, optical techniques have advanced to the point of measuring on the attosecond scale (~10<sup>-18</sup> s).

-An optical measurement that determines the electric field of an ultrashort pulse is the **SHG-FROG** trace (Second Harmonic Generation – Frequency Resolved Optical Gating).
+We use the Frequency Resolved Optical Gating system to characterize ultrashort pulse duration and the optical setups is shown in Figure 1(a).

 ![Experimental setup](Figure1(a).png)
 ![Second Harmonic Generation in lab](Figure1(b).png)

 *Figure 1: (a)Experimental setup for measuring SHG-FROG traces.  (b)Second Harmonic Generation in lab.

-We will not go into experimental minutiae.
-The important part is that the pulse is autocorrelated with a delayed copy of itself and passed through a second-harmonic generation crystal, which produces a signal proportional to the product of the two incident pulses.
+The pulse is autocorrelated with a delayed copy of itself and passed through a second-harmonic generation crystal, which produces a signal proportional to the product of the two incident pulses.
 Variants of this setup exist, but the objective is always to send the crystal’s signal through a spectrometer and obtain the **SHG-FROG trace** of the incident pulse, which is

 $$
 \tilde{T}(\omega,\tau)
 = \left| \int_{-\infty}^{\infty} E(t)\,E(t-\tau)\,e^{i\omega t}\,dt \right|^{2}.
 $$

-This expression contains information in both time and frequency.
-For each delay \(\tau\) it tells us the spectrum obtained in the frequency domain (similar, though not identical, to a spectrogram in acoustics).

-If we translate the pulse in time, conjugate it, or apply a global phase shift, the SHG-FROG trace remains the same.
-A standard manipulation converts the expression above into a two-dimensional Fourier transform:
+Note that if a temporal translation of the pulse is performed, it is conjugated or a phase shift is performed, the same SHG-FROG trace will be obtained.A mathematical manipulation can be performed on the above expression to transform it into a two-dimensional Fourier transform:

 $$
 \tilde{T}(\omega,\tau)